HMS-Core/hms-analytics-demo-harmonyos/README.md

 ## Configuration
 1. Create an Hap in AppGallery Connect and obtain the project configuration file agconnect-services.json.
 In HUAWEI DevEco Studio, switch to the Project view and move the agconnect-services.json file to the root directory of the `entry`.
-2. Change the value of `bundleName` in the config.json file of the `entry` to the name of the `Hap` package applied for in the preceding step.
+2. Open the config.json file in the entry directory of the sample project, and change the value of bundleName to your app package name.
+In the abilities element, declare the AppGallery Connect provider and replace com.example.myapplication with your app package name.

 ## Environment requirements
 Hardware requirements: